james2hey/seng202-team10-project/README.md

 ## Deployment

-To build the executable JAR run the command
+To build the executable JAR run this command, from the MainBuild directory
 ```
 mvn package
 ```